akuklev/HOCC/README.md

 [Alexander Kuklev](mailto:a@kuklev.com), [JetBrains Research](https://research.jetbrains.org/researchers/alexander.kuklev/)

 Some 6 years ago, co-founder and former CEO of JetBrains Sergey Dmitriev told me about his long-standing hope to establish a database of mathematical results, definitions, conjectures, constructions and proofs.
 This database should allow content-based search and connect related results into a web.
 Ideally, it should also connect results on mathematical objects of similar structure even if their relatedness is not apparent and unknown to the respective authors.
 These ideas got some traction inside the mathematical community, as exemplified by the [Formal Abstracts Project](https://formalabstracts.github.io/) by Thomas C. Hales.

 The prerequisite for such a database is a common formalized language for mathematics with a pleasing syntax and enough expressivity to satisfy the needs of almost all mathematicians.
 Modern proof assistants made huge progress in this direction in the last few years.
 In 2021, Fields medalist and one of the top world mathematicians Peter Scholze, started a project on formalizing an entirely new result in modern mathematics using Lean Proof Assistant.
-This project - the Liquid Tensor Experiment - ran unexpectedly well and has indeed managed to subdue skepticism on proof formalization in large parts of the mathematical community.
+This project - the Liquid Tensor Experiment - ran unexpectedly well and has indeed managed to subdue skepticism on proof formalization in substantial parts of the mathematical community.

 However, modern proof assistants are still afflicted with insufficient expressivity and excessive verbosity.